firesidefiction/firesidefiction.github.io/_drafts/FQ-2018-Q4-OCT/2018-12-11-cleaning-up.md

 The cat regarded the man, whose blue turban and grey beard contrasted with his brown work coat, before blinking and yawning.

 Mr. Bhansal shook his head.
 "I know I go on about it a lot, but you don't have to clean up after them.
 Anyway, that's it.
-Almost past nine now.
-Best get this done before we have to lock up."
+Almost past nine now, best get this done before we have to lock up."
 He pushed his trolley with its mop, bucket, and cleaning fluids into the toilets, tutting at some toilet roll scattered on the floor.

 The cat blinked slowly, turned, and headed for the back doors.